Aerial view of lakefront homes and lakes in Windermere Florida

 Windermere for Luxury Buyers

-For luxury buyers, Windermere offers something that newer developments in Horizon West, Lake Nona, or other growth corridors cannot replicate: mature landscaping, established lake access, custom architecture, and a community that has been desirable for decades rather than years.
+For luxury buyers, Windermere offers something that newer developments in Horizon West, Lake Nona, or other growth corridors can't replicate: mature landscaping, established lake access, custom architecture, and a community that has been desirable for decades rather than years.

 Orlando luxury homes span many communities, but Windermere remains one of the most consistently desirable locations for high-end buyers in the metro area.